sugiro.ai

 Key files

-index.htmlMain UI, modal markup, asset loading, and script entry points.
+index.htmlMain UI, inline keypad, menus, info panel markup, asset loading, and script entry points.

 css/styles.cssAll styling, layout, responsiveness, and visual modes.

-js/core.jsCore conversion logic, translation dictionary, and formatting behavior.
+js/core.jsCore conversion logic, translation dictionary, formatting behavior, period configuration, and Binance API module.

-js/app.jsUI interaction, modal/panel behavior, dark mode, and mobile-specific logic.
+js/app.jsUI interaction, panel behavior, active-field editing, period and currency menus, dark mode, and mobile-specific logic.

 assets/Brand and interface assets like icons and imagery.